“2020 is not turning out to be a very good year, first with the pandemic and now with the social unrest”, our daughter declared the other evening.

 Transforming each other

-I am reminded of a beautiful woman who I’ve been coaching pretty much since the start of lockdown.
-She lives in New York and we’ve had some incredible sessions together.
-I was on the edge of my seat in giving my attention and listening to her: her sense of stuckness, her assumptions about her safety, her levels of anxiety, her lack of clarity in her role, her lack of confidence in herself as a leader, and how all of these thoughts manifested themselves both physically and mentally.
+I am reminded of a client, let’s call her Nancy, based in the USA, who I’ve been coaching pretty much since the start of lockdown.
+We’ve had some incredible sessions together, each time revealing her resourcefulness, creativity and breakthrough ideas and strategies.
+I was on the edge of my seat in giving my attention and listening to her: her moments of stuckness, her assumptions about her safety, her levels of anxiety, her lack of clarity in her role, her wavering confidence in herself as a leader, and how all of these thoughts manifested themselves both physically and psychologically.

 Our work has been transformational.
-My client had not experienced a thinking environment or even coaching before, and she was unsure whether it would work, whether it would land.
+Nancy had not experienced a thinking environment or even coaching before, and she was unsure whether it would work, whether it would land.
 After our very first session, she shared how empowered she felt and how the whole process has been transformational for her.
 She boldly admitted how sometimes she would reflect, ”I would love for you to tell me and just give advice, but I know that’s not how it works and I know I am better than that”.
-So even her own acknowledgement of how she has managed to stunningly navigate this period, her own very turbulent journey, has been remarkable.
+Her own acknowledgement of how she has managed to stunningly navigate this period, her own very turbulent journey, has been remarkable.

-I will always hold, deep in my heart, this amazing woman and how she has navigated this time personally and professionally, physically and mentally, to witness her resourcefulness, creativity and personal growth.
+I will always hold Nancy deep in my heart, an amazing woman and how she has navigated this time personally and professionally, physically and psychologically, to witness her resourcefulness, creativity and personal growth.
 This is why it matters, more than ever in our world today.

 What if 2020 is the perfect vision we have been given to see the world afresh, with new eyes, open hearts, and ears to listen more deeply, free from judgement?
 What if 2020 is the year we embrace change, in a way unlike we have ever done in the past?
 What if we would, more intentionally, generate the best thinking in others and ourselves, for the good of all?
 What if – with creativity, courage and commitment – we chose to become a thinking environment for others?